pas-audio-server/pas-core/README.md

 Not yet but I am very hopeful pas becomes worthy of other developer's interest.
 It would be so cool if my kid or one of my former students were among those future contributors.

+## How do computer programmers kill zombies?

+Read <a href="https://www.amazon.com/Get-Off-My-Zombie-Novel-ebook/dp/B00DQ26J8G/">Get off my L@wn</a> and find out.
+And don't steal it like everybody else, please?
+It's just $2.99 for crap's sake.

 ## Is pas shitty code?

 I take pride in my work.
 I strive not to write shitty code.
 I welcome constructive criticism.